Cheapest energy suppliers in the UK right now (March 2026)

 Martin Lewis shares advice to help you make smarter choices about your energy provider.
 His tips focus on getting fair prices, knowing when to switch, and using clear criteria to pick a supplier.

-What recommendations does Martin Lewis give for choosing an energy supplier?
+What recommendations does Martin Lewis give for choosing an energy supplier in 2026?

 He encourages you to look at both price and service.
 Use comparison tools to check tariffs and service ratings.
 Pick a supplier with a good balance of rates and reliability.